kaievns/the-log/posts/lead/four-types-of-work.md

 ## Lost in translation

-While engineering time is always in a limited supply, and it's understandable why someone would like to have guarantees over budget allocation for their own priorities, these work categorisation frameworks were never meant to be used like a bargaining chip.
+While engineering time is always in a limited supply, and it's understandable why someone would like to have guarantees over budget allocations for their own priorities, these work categorisation frameworks were never meant to be used like a bargaining chip.